Animal Sciences and Agricultural Education – units and facilities

 The facility features three barns for stabling student-owned horses.
 It also boasts a large outdoor arena, trailer parking space, and other amenities.
 The arena serves as “home field” for Fresno State’s NCAA Divison 1 Equestrian Team and also as a training venue for students enrolled in courses such as English and Western riding.
 An adjacent arena is used as a training facility by the Bulldoggers Rodeo Club.

 The California State University, Fresno Dairy Unit maintains two different breeds of dairy cattle – the Holstein and the Jersey.
 The facility houses approximately 250 cows, with about 150 used in the milk string.
-Each cow in the milk string is milked twice a day and seven days a week, with no exceptions to holidays.
+Each cow in the milk string is milked twice a day and seven days a week, with no exception to holidays.
 Milking time is at 2 a.m. and 2 p.m. every day.
 Dairy cattle primarily eat alfalfa hay and corn silage.
 All animals the milk string are fed a concentrate comprised of supplements such as rolled corn, barley, protein pellets, cottonseeds and molasses.
 If the cows get overheated, their milk production volume decreases significantly; therefore during the summer months water misters installed in the barn help keep them cool and comfortable.

 Foster Farms Poultry Education and Research Facility